AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 Format: `editlesson INDEX [d/DAY] [st/START_TIME] [et/END_TIME] [v/VENUE] [ln/LESSON_NOTE]`

+* Editing of lesson information is only allowed when a **list of lessons are displayed on the screen.**
 * Edits the lesson at the specified `INDEX`.
 The index refers to the index number shown in the displayed lesson list.
 The index **must be a positive integer** 1, 2, 3, …​
+**that corresponds to a lesson index**
-* At least one of the optional fields must be provided.
+* At least one of the optional parameters must be provided.
 * Existing values will be updated to the input values.

 Examples:
 *  `editlesson 1 d/MON st/1200` Edits the day and start time of the 1st lesson to be `MON` and `1200` respectively.
 *  `editlesson 2 et/1400 v/Apple Store` Edits the end time and venue of the 2nd lesson to be `1400` and `Apple Store` respectively.
-* Editing of lesson information is only allowed when a list of lessons are displayed on the screen

 ### Assigning a student to a lesson : `assign`